chi3883/IBM_Data_Science_Capstone/README.md

 ### Slides

-The most recent version of the [Winning Space Race with Data Science presentation](./WinningSpaceRaceWithDataScience.pdf) can be found here in [PDF](./WinningSpaceRaceWithDataScience.pdf) or [PowerPoint](./WinningSpaceRaceWithDataScience.pptx) format.
+The most recent version of the [Winning Space Race with Data Science presentation](./WinningSpaceRaceWithDataScience.pdf) can be found here in [PDF](./WinningSpaceRaceWithDataScience.pdf).

 ### Grading Criteria